tomwillfixit/alpine-cvecheck/README.md

 In Sun/Oracle we would often put together prototypes and they would be called "A poor man's X".
 I'm not really sure why but it kind of stuck.
 The tl;dr of this post is that I want to scan my Alpine based images locally for vulnerabilities before pushing the image to an online registry.

 I mentioned this to a few folks at DockerCon and decided to put together a simple demo.
-Using the MultiStage build feature in Docker 17_05 we can append a CVE scan stage into our build and run a scan at build time.
+Using the MultiStage build feature in [Docker 17.05](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) we can append a CVE scan stage into our build and run a scan at build time.
+I also have a service running in Docker Swarm that updates the CVE database each hour and is available to all cluster nodes where image builds happen.
+That's for another day.

+Let's get started.
+This first step will take a few minutes since it downloads the CVE database which is around 800mb.

 ## Step 1